 When you select a title of interest, this is what you’d see.

 Among the information, most relevant here are the description, reader reviews and the time it takes to complete the audiobook.
-If you like the title, I recommend downloading in advance so you can always access the book without relying on a WiFi availability.
+If you like the title, I recommend downloading in advance so you can always access the book without relying on WiFi availability.
 I do that all the time until it overkills my mobile storage (oops!) and then I start deleting some unwanted titles.

 Alternatively, save first and then organize the selections so you always have some titles that are ready to go.
-Upon completing a book, I would also leave a rating and my comment to guide future listeners in deciding whether the title is worth listening or not.
+Upon completing a book, I would also leave a rating and my comment to guide future listeners in deciding whether the title is worth listening to or not.

 Monetizing Features Worth Mentioning